omerwe/S-PCGC/README.md

 2. A reference panel (required to compute cross-product of r^2 values).
 We recommend using 1000 genomes data from a relevant population.
 For example, you can download 1000G data from [the 1000 Genomes FTP site](https://bit.ly/2OyfNaL) and then convert it to plink format using the [`plink --vcf`](https://www.cog-genomics.org/plink2/input#vcf) command.

 <br><br>
-## Regression of Genotypes on Principal Components
+## Regressing genotypes on principal components
 It is common to include principal components (PCs) as covariates in the analysis to prevent possible confounding due to population structure.
 We recommend computing PCs via external software (e.g. [FlashPCA2](https://github.com/gabraham/flashpca)) and including them as additional covariates before computing summary statistics.

 A complexity of case-control studies is that the PCs cannot be regressed from the phenotypes.
 We therefore recommend to regress PCs from the genotypes.
 You can do this in `pcgc_sumstast_creator.py` via the following two flags: